ArkaneNetwork/browserstack-automate-typescript-base-example/README.md

 * `BROWSERSTACK_USERNAME=<your-user-name>`
 * `BROWSERSTACK_ACCESS_KEY=<your-access-key>`

-The username and access key can be found under "ASSESS KEY" on "https://automate.browserstack.com/" if you're logged in.
+The username and access key can be found under "ACCESS KEY" on "https://automate.browserstack.com/" if you're logged in.

 ```
 DO NOT COMMIT .env, this will contain your private acces key and username